pulibrary/marc_pd_tool/README.md

     --brute-force-missing-year
 ```

 **Note**: By default, MARC records without year data are skipped for performance.
 Use `--brute-force-missing-year` to process them, but this significantly increases processing time as they must be compared against all copyright/renewal records.
+The number of skipped records will be reported in the processing summary.

 ## Key Options